Women writers: 7th century BCE

+Sappho

 Sappho (/ˈsæfoʊ/; Aeolic Greek Ψαπφώ Psapphô; c.
 630 - c.
 570 BCE) was an archaic Greek poet from the island of Lesbos.
-(Note: The fragments of Sappho's poetry are conventionally referred to by fragment number, though some also have one or more common names.
-The most commonly used numbering system is that of E. M. Voigt, which in most cases matches the older Lobel-Page system.
-Unless otherwise specified, the numeration in this article is from Diane Rayor and André Lardinois' Sappho: A New Translation of the Complete Works, which uses Voigt's numeration with some variations to account for the fragments of Sappho discovered since Voigt's edition was published.)
 Sappho is known for her lyric poetry, written to be sung while accompanied by a lyre.
 Most of Sappho's poetry is now lost, and what is extant has survived only in fragmentary form, except for one complete poem: the "Ode to Aphrodite".
 As well as lyric poetry, ancient commentators claimed that Sappho wrote elegiac and iambic poetry.
 Three epigrams attributed to Sappho are extant, but these are actually Hellenistic imitations of Sappho's style.

+Avvaiyar

-In 3rd Century, Tamil poet named, the Avvaiyar who lived during the Sangam period is considered to be contemporary to poets Paranar,[1] Kabilar and Thiruvalluvar.[1]
-She is attributed as the author of 7 verses in Naṟṟiṇai, 15 in Kuṟuntokai, 4 in Akanaṉūṟu and 33 in Puṟanāṉūṟu.[1]
+Avvaiyar was a Tamil poet who lived during the Sangam period is considered to be contemporary to poets Paranar, Kabilar and Thiruvalluvar.
+She is attributed as the author of 7 verses in Naṟṟiṇai, 15 in Kuṟuntokai, 4 in Akanaṉūṟu and 33 in Puṟanāṉūṟu.
 Legend states that she was a court poet of the rulers of the Tamil country.
 She travelled from one part of the country to another and from one village to another, sharing the gruel of the poor farmers and composing songs for their enjoyment.
-Most of her songs were about a small-time chieftain Vallal Athiyamaan Nedumaan Anji and his family.[1]
-The chieftain had also used her as his ambassador to avert war with another neighbouring chieftain Thondaiman.[1]
+Most of her songs were about a small-time chieftain Vallal Athiyamaan Nedumaan Anji and his family.
+The chieftain had also used her as his ambassador to avert war with another neighbouring chieftain Thondaiman.
 The rest of her songs related to the various aspects of state governance.